 Affordable Care Act and Health Insurance

-The ACA was signed into law in 2010 with a goal of expanding the Medicare program and making private health insurance plans more easily accessible to all Americans.it also makes it so that, regardless of any pre-existing conditions, healthcare coverage should be available to all who seek it.
+The ACA was signed into law in 2010 with the goal to provide more affordable and accessible health insurance coverage to Americans, especially those who are uninsured or underinsured.
+It also makes it so that, regardless of any pre-existing conditions, healthcare coverage should be available to all who seek it.
 The ACA made it so that insurances have to include both substance abuse and mental health treatment are essential and must be covered.
-So under the Affordable Care Act, it makes it so your insurance covers addiction treatment.
+So under the Affordable Care Act, it makes so your insurance covers addiction treatment.
 Understand though, there could be some limitations.
 Every plan and insurance is different.

 Does My Insurance Cover Addiction treatment?